aws-samples/sample-nih-genai-assistant/README.md

 # Post CloudFormation Steps

-## Check CodeBuild Status
+## After the entire stack completes successfully, check CodeBuild Status
-It MUST complete before you can deploy the app to Amplify.
+Both codebuild projects MUST complete successfully before you can deploy the app to Amplify.

 1. From AWS Console, navigate to CodeBuild
 2. Select Build Projects in left Navigation bar